fjarilspartiet-se/fjarilspartiet/README.md

 ## Contact

-For questions or more information, reach out to the party's founder:
+For questions or more information, reach out to the party or directly to its founder:

-- **Email**: bjorn.kenneth.holmstrom@gmail.com
+- **Email**: fjarilspartiet@gmail.com
 - **Website**: [bjornkennethholmstrom.wordpress.com/contact](https://bjornkennethholmstrom.wordpress.com/contact/)

 ---